 Skip to Content

-Happier Camper Modular Interiors Will Make You Smile
+Happier Camper’s Adorable Design & Modular Interiors Will Make You Smile

 What Is a Happier Camper Travel Trailer?

-The highly flexible Adaptiv system uses cubes that are easy to move and reconfigure, allowing you to create a whole new interior on the fly.
+The highly flexible Adaptiv system utilizes cubes that are easy to move and reconfigure, enabling you to create a completely new interior on the fly.
 They also double as storage and can be used outside.
+This means that you can use your Happier Camper for anything from camping to hauling gear to selling your wares at the local farmers market to the creation of a photo booth, or really any type of business.

 The innovative Lego-like Adaptiv system shown outside a Happier Camper travel trailer